Why Cats Need to Exercise

 Whether we like it or not, us kitties need frequent exercise!
 Just like you humans, obesity is on the rise in cats and is generally caused by a poor diet and lack of exercise.

-We are also a two-cat family which brings us to today’s topic – that us cats need to workout!
+We are also a three-cat family which brings us to today’s topic – that us cats need to workout!

 The absolute easiest way to get us off our butts and running around is to have a second cat.
 Every cat advocate from rescues, cat behaviorists and adoption groups promote the concept of a two-cat household.
 Cats are NOT solitary creatures, though there is the rare exception when a certain cat needs to be the only cat in the house.